-When Travelodge got in contact asking me to share my favorite things about Newcastle, my mind went into overdrive.
-There are so many awesome aspects of the city that I call home, I had the hardest time narrowing my favorite parts down.
-Saying that, I've cheated a little bit and shimmied out of Newcastle to one of my most loved destinations, Tynemouth.
+When Travelodge got in contact asking me to share my favourite things about Newcastle, my mind went into overdrive.
+There are so many awesome aspects of the city that I call home, I had the hardest time narrowing my favourite parts down.
+Saying that, I’ve cheated a little bit and shimmied out of Newcastle to one of my most loved destinations, Tynemouth Market.

 I’d say about eight out of ten Sundays (depending of severity of hangover) I can be found elbow deep in boxes of junk at the beloved Tynemouth Market.
 Located in the Tynemouth Metro Station it’s a very simple hop and jump from Newcastle City Centre, just one short train ride and you’ll be stepping out onto a platform filled with eager bargain hunters and a plethora of adorable dogs.

 You can find anything from vintage records to handmade sausages to antique trinkets, the market is a treasure hunters dream come true.
 I can lose hours among the bric a brac, happily hunting out the perfect addition to my ever growing collections of ‘old tat’ as my boyfriend like to call it.